-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - a reporting mechanism in the event of any deviation in the quality of the internal control systems, including the internal audit function.

-The implementation of risk management for the use of information technology in the insurance sector is regulated under POJK 4/2021.
+The implementation of risk management for the use of information technology in the insurance sector is regulated under OJK Regulation 4/POJK.05/2021 regarding the Implementation of Risk Management in the Use of Information Technology by Non-Bank Financial Service Institutions, as partially revoked.
 Such implementation of risk management must at least include the following:

 - active supervision by the board of directors and board of commissioners;